 Your people will pick up on this, lose motivation and eventually stop responding to the training altogether.

 An effective evaluation approach creates a continuous improvement loop that will keep a training program alive.
 Perhaps the most widely accepted approach is the Kirkpatrick Model, which consists of the following 4 levels of evaluation:

 - Level 1 – Reactions – Measures the participant’s immediate response to the training through end-of-course surveys, informal comments and (possibly) focus group sessions.

 - Level 2 – Learning – Measures the changes in participant knowledge, skills and attitudes through pre/post course quizzes and practical tests/observations.

 - Level 3 – Behaviour – Measures the actual on-the-job performance changes through observations, focus groups and peer/manager interviews.

 - Level 4 – Results – Measures the changes in the targeted business outcome, usually through common key performance indicators.

 Most organisations go to level 1 in the above list and pat themselves on the back, but there is real value in going all the way to level 4.

 5. Look in the mirror

-Your last chance to fail – management commitment.
+Your last chance to improve – management commitment.
 If management is not committed to changing performance, it is practically inevitable that the training program will fail.
-Common techniques for achieving this failure include:
+Common pitfalls that lead to this failure include: